libreswitch/ops/docs/architecture.md

 Internal modularity of ops-switchd provides the ability to port OpenSwitch to different SDKs and the corresponding silicon.
 For more information on ASIC portability, refer to ["porting to a different ASIC".](/documents/user/porting#porting-to-a-different-asic)

-Being based on ovs-vswtchd from Open vSwitch, ops-switchd also contains the Openflow agent and communicates directly to Openflow controllers.
-OpenFlow functionality is not yet supported (not connected to any ASIC SDK), but will be added in the future.
+Being based on ovs-vswitchd from Open vSwitch, ops-switchd also contains the Openflow agent and communicates directly to Openflow controllers.
+OpenFlow functionality is supported on certain platforms (the OpenNSL is one ASIC SDK that has support).

 ## Hardware support daemons
 Hardware support daemons mediate between the kernel drivers of various peripheral devices and the OVSDB.
 In the current implementation, I2C based peripherals are supported using **Config-YAML library**.